-Housing is an important aspect of infrastructure in any town, just like streets, a sewer system, a library, or a town hall.
-Not only are the type, size, and location of housing important, but also the availability and cost of that housing.
+This chapter recognizes that a mix of different housing types that are available to families and individuals of all income levels is vital for making Warner a diverse, vibrant, and healthy community.
+Availability and affordability are integral to maintain housing and community stability and support local businesses by allowing their employees to live close to where they work.
 Since the town's previous 2011 Master Plan, housing vacancy rates throughout New Hampshire have decreased while prices have increased.
 In early 2024, the median purchase price for homes in Warner rose to \$420,000.
 Vacancy rates for all rental units was .7%, and the Merrimack County median monthly gross rent for a two-bedroom unit was \$1,500.
 The lack of housing stock and rising prices make it difficult to find an affordable place to live, or even to afford and maintain ones existing housing.